pgtipping/apt-affordability-checkerFE/memory-bank/progress.md

 - ✅ Refactored `pages/api/ai/rent-estimates.js` to use ZORI data and removed all RentCast API logic.
 - ✅ `/api/ai/rent-estimates` now returns rent data for any valid US ZIP code using the latest ZORI data.
 - ✅ Confirmed endpoint returns correct structure and data for valid ZIP codes.
-- ✅ Updated memory bank with current state and next steps.

 ## Recent Updates (2025-04-13 19:38 EDT)